silverstripe/silverstripe-framework/SUPPORT.md

 ## Commercial support

-If you require a higher level of support with an SLA, you may want to consider commercial support provided by SilverStripe Ltd, a Professional Partner or other SilverStripe agency.
+If you require a higher level of support with an SLA, you may want to consider commercial support provided by SilverStripe Ltd, a Professional Partner or another SilverStripe agency.

-Please see the Developer Directory for more information: https://www.silverstripe.org/community/developer-and-partner-directory/
+Please see the [SilverStripe Developer Directory](https://www.silverstripe.org/community/developer-and-partner-directory/) for more information.